netherportal3/yt-dlp-gui-with-python/README.md

-# YouTube Downloader by netherportal3
+# YT-DLP GUI by netherportal3

 This Python-based YouTube downloader utilizes the `youtube-dlp` library to provide a user-friendly interface for downloading YouTube videos and audio.
 The application is built using Tkinter for the GUI.